brycewray/hugo-site/content/posts/2019/04/publish-or-perish.md

 First, let me harken back to another [previous post](/posts/2018/10/version-control-follies/) in which I described how I manage this site through a great [Atlassian](https://atlassian.com) app called [Sourcetree](https://www.sourcetreeapp.com).
 Quick summary thereof: yes, you **can** use [Git](https://git-scm.com) commands in a command-line interface app to do what I'm going to describe, but there's no real need for it as long as there are user-friendly [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) [version-control](https://www.atlassian.com/git/tutorials/what-is-version-control) apps like Sourcetree that let you point and click your way to the same final result.

-(Please note that Sourcetree is available only for Windows and macOS, so you Linux users---assuming you aren't already familiar with your Linux distro's Terminal app and Git anyway, which frankly is not that likely, but one never knows---will need to use a [different GUI app](https://www.tecmint.com/best-gui-git-clients-git-repository-viewers-for-linux/) to accomplish this.)
+(Please note that Sourcetree is available only for Windows and macOS, so you Linux users --- assuming you aren't already familiar with your Linux distro's Terminal app and Git anyway, which frankly is not that likely, but one never knows --- will need to use a [different GUI app](https://www.tecmint.com/best-gui-git-clients-git-repository-viewers-for-linux/) to accomplish this.)

 ## Knowin’ where you're goin’